Okay, booknerds, you’ve probably heard already, and if not, I’m here to let you know that February is Women in Horror Month!

 Personally, I think it’s important to read what you want to read, to watch what you want to watch – I don’t like being told what to do!
 But I also know that these industries have their roots in a social system that is specifically meant to benefit those with the most privileged.
 And I don’t want to participate in that when I have an option.
 I’ve read enough crap writing to know that the novel with the most publicity – or a big name on the cover *cough Patterson cough* – definitely doesn’t mean that it’s the best content out there.

-I’ve encountered enough men at work who dismiss my answers, thoughts and commands simply because I’m a woman (but listen to the same from my male colleagues without question,) to know that this shit is real and it’s embedded so deeply that most people don’t even realize they’re participating in sexism and misogyny.
+I’ve encountered enough men at work who dismiss my answers, thoughts and commands simply because I’m a woman (but listen, without question, to the same thoughts and answers when they’re coming from my male colleagues,) to know that this shit is real and it’s embedded so deeply that most people don’t even realize they’re participating in sexism and misogyny.

 So yes, consume whatever content you want to consume, but also try searching a little harder for amazing work that has been created by those who are not getting the same advantages to be discovered as others because of the fucking patriarchy and it’s social confinements.